House Party (1990 film): Plot

+At the very beginning of the movie, teenagers dance inside of a house and the noise is so loud that it blows the roof off.

-In their high-school cafeteria, Peter, also known as "Play", announces to his friends, Christopher aka "Kid" Robinson Jr. and Bilal, that he will be having a party at his house that night, as his parents are on vacation.
-The reluctant Bilal is to be the DJ.
-Then, Kid is involved in an altercation with school bully Stab and his two brothers, Pee-Wee and Zilla.
-When Kid comes home, he tries to convince his father, "Pop" to let him go to the party.
-Pop relents at first, but, when a note from school informs him of the fight, he punishes Kid by disallowing him from going to the party.
-Rather than miss the party of the year, Kid sneaks out while Pop is sleeping in front of Dolemite – but the door closing behind Kid awakens Pop.
-On his way to the party, Kid is stopped by the neighborhood police and runs into Stab and his brothers, jumps over a fence where a fat man named Roughouse is having sex with his lady.
-Kid, along with Stab, Zilla, and Pee-Wee, are spotted and are shot at by Roughouse.
+In his high-school cafeteria, Peter, also known as "Play," announces that he will be having a party at his house that night as his parents are on vacation.
+The reluctant student Bilal is to be the DJ.
+Their friend Christopher "Kid" Robinson Jr. gets involved in an altercation with school bully Stab and his brothers, Pee-Wee and Zilla.
+At home, Kid tries to convince his father Christopher "Pop" Robinson Sr. to let him go to the party.
+Pop relents at first, but after getting a call from school about Kid's fight with Stab, Pop changes his mind and grounds his son for his actions.

+Rather than miss the party of the year, Kid sneaks out while Pop is sleeping.
+However, the door closing behind Kid awakens Pop.
+On his way to the party, Kid is stopped by the neighborhood police and runs into Stab and his brothers, jumps over a fence where a fat man named Roughouse is having sex.
+Kid, along with Stab, Zilla, and Pee-Wee, are shot at by Roughouse.
 Kid ducks into a nearby Alpha Delta Sigma reunion to escape them.

 Crashing the reunion, Kid has the DJ scratch and mix a few of his old doo wop records so that he can liven the party with a rap, until Stab and the others arrive.
-Trying to escape from Stab, Kid accidentally knocks down an older man.
-Kid and the bullies are caught by the neighborhood police, who humiliate the four teenagers before letting them go.
-Kid's father is stopped and harassed by the police while walking trying to find him.
+Trying to escape, Kid accidentally knocks down an older man.
+Kid and the bullies are caught by the neighborhood police, who detain and humiliate the teenagers before letting them go.
+Kid's father is stopped and harassed by the police while trying to find him.

-The party is in full swing when Kid finally arrives.
-During the party, Chill bumps the DJ table which angers Bilal and the rest of the guests and it nearly results in a fight between the two.
-Soon, Kid and Play get into a dance contest with attractive girls Sydney and Sharane (originally it was Kid and Groove against Sydney and Sharane but Groove gets drunk and passes out resulting in Play taking his place), then have a quick freestyle battle.
-Stab and his friends attempt to crash the party, but are arrested a second time by the policemen for attempting to burn the house down, who take delight in the prospect of beating them up.
-Eventually, Kid's father makes his way to the party, demanding to know where Kid is (upstairs helping Sharane get her coat) and, not finding him, Pop vows to wait for him at home.
-Play is later seen with Chill carrying a drunk Groove home.
+The party is in full swing when Kid arrives.
+During the party, Chill bumps the DJ table, which angers Bilal and other guests, and it nearly results in a fight between the two.
+Kid and Play get into a dance contest with attractive girls Sydney and Sharane (originally it was Kid and Groove against Sydney and Sharane, but after Groove gets drunk and passes out, Play takes his place), then have a freestyle battle.
+Stab and his friends attempt to crash the party, but are arrested this time by the same neighborhood police for attempting to burn the house down.
+The police officers take delight in the prospect of beating them up, and carry out the action.
+Eventually, Pop reaches the party.
+After failing to find him, Pop vows to wait for Kid at home.